anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/04-more-cities.md

 What if we want to calculate not a single vacation but two or three?
 Say, after Barcelona, we go to Rome.
 We'd like to know how much each vacation costs separately and then calculate the total of all vacations.

-> Exercise: try to solve this problem yourself before reading on to the solution.
+> 🎯 **Exercise**: try to solve this problem yourself before reading on to the solution.

 One way to do it would be to add more variables to cover all vacations.
 Note that, once defined, the value of a variable cannot be changed.
 This means that if we defined `val hotelCostDaily = 80`, then `hotelCostDaily` will remain `80` across the entire program and cannot be changed.
 So, we'll have to get creative with the names of the variables to ensure all of them are unique: